abelsj60/my-site/app/data/the-story/story-chapter-one.md

 A small fairy destroyed it after zipping through the wide-eyed boy's window with the force of a cannonball.

-"Want to find a glowing purple lamp," she asked, beaming as she floated eye-level.
+"Want to find a glowing gold lamp," she asked, beaming as she floated eye-level.

 "Of course," he said.
 "What do I do?"